trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > Default error pages in NGINX are simple but it reveals version information, which leads to information leakage vulnerability.
+  > Default error pages in NGINX are simple but it reveals version information and returns the "nginx" string, which leads to information leakage vulnerability.

   > Information about the technologies used and the software versions are extremely valuable information.
 These details allow the identification and exploitation of known software weaknesses published in publicly available vulnerability databases.